nuratiqoh652/kimia-farma-bigquery-analysis/README.md

-# kimia-farma-bigquery-analysis
+# Kimia Farma BigQuery Analysis

-BigQuery SQL analysis for Kimia Farma dataset
+This repository contains SQL queries used to analyze the Kimia Farma dataset using Google BigQuery.

+File:
+- query_analisa.sql → SQL script for creating analysis table.